Michal-Kucera/seat-code-mower/README.md

 Once I had an API specification ready, I used [OpenAPI Generator Gradle Plugin](https://github.com/OpenAPITools/openapi-generator/tree/master/modules/openapi-generator-gradle-plugin) to generate all the Java stubs around (`generateOpenApiDataModel` Gradle task in [build.gradle](build.gradle) file is responsible for generating API data model in [build/generated/sources/open-api/java](build/generated/sources/open-api/java) directory).

+As a next step I started implementing the business logic for each endpoint, while I tried to benefit from TDD metodology.

+On the top of our application I put [Open API UI](https://github.com/springfox/springfox) to provide a user-friendly UI for testing our endpoints.

 ## Run instructions
 > For running this application we will use Gradle in version `6.6` and its wrapper.